ZeFish/Standard/src/componenet.md

 }

 /**
- * Pagination Compact Variant - Mobile-Optimized
+ * Pagination tight Variant - Mobile-Optimized
  *
  * @group components-navigation
  * @since 0.11.0
  *
  * On mobile, showing 10 page numbers is overwhelming.
-The compact variant
+The tight variant
  * shows only Prev/Next and a page counter ("Page 3 of 20").
  */
 @media (max-width: 768px) {